 - time preference factor

-Each of these will be explained separately
+Each of these will be explained separately in the following sections.

 1. Inflation premium